Salford Central railway station: Services

 The station was formerly closed on Sundays, but since the summer 2018 timetable change was introduced on 20 May all trains between Salford Crescent and Victoria now call here.

-Services were suspended from this station on 2 January 2023 until Summer 2023 so Network Rail can carry out improvement works, raising the canopies and platforms due to accessibility issues, as well as upgrading the track and the signalling system.
+Services were suspended from this station on 2 January 2023 until Summer 2023 so Network Rail could carry out improvement works, raising the canopies and platforms due to accessibility issues, as well as upgrading the track and the signalling system.